SwiftyJax/foxhole-stockpiles/foxhole_stockpiles/commands/candidate_inspector/README.md

 ### Database Argument

-- `--database`: Path to the template database file (`.pkl` format).
+- `--database`: Path to the template database file (`.h5` format).
 If not provided, uses the value from configuration file

 ### Optional Filtering Arguments